 By now, I don't mind when I set off solo traveling.
-It’s not for everyone but I quite enjoy that idea of having to rely on anyone but yourself.
+I take it’s not for everyone but I quite enjoy the idea of having to rely on anyone but yourself.
 I always have the need to reconnect with myself.
-It’s cliche, but it’s true.
+It’s cliche, but that's a fact.
 And Vienna is a perfect place to do just that!

-Considering Vienna is usually ranked high on the "expensive city list”, I got my own private room at the city center priced for 35 EUR per night.
+I guess I got lucky as I was able to get my own private room at the city center priced for 35 EUR per night.
 That’s a nice warm, single-bedroom close to the main shopping street called Mariahilferstraße and just two minutes walk to Westbahnhof or West station.

 Vienna is Wien in the local language — Wien in German and Wean in Austro-Bavarian.
 There's always something different about Viena.
 I can still recall that elegant vibe with Johann Strauss' "Blue Danube" waltz playing in my ears.
 That’s the feeling I had when I first set foot in the city.

 Although the famed Danube river is not clearly seen from the city center, it is, for a fact, most celebrated in Vienna than any other city in Europe.
 I did get my first glance of the Danube on my way to the Schönbrunn Palace (U4, Schönbrunn Station) — the former imperial summer residence of the Hapsburg and a UNESCO World Heritage Site since 1996.

 It felt walking like a royal at Schönbrunn.
 Right past the iron gates, the golden yellow Schönbrunn Palace is a standout panning from a humongous courtyard and garden complex.
 I heard the tour inside the palace is sensationally good but I chose to be cheap and just cheerfully climbed the front balcony to marvel its elegance up close, albeit exterior.
 It has that nice contrast between baroque magnificence and the beauty of nature.